The uniqueness of the Fisher metric as information metric: Introduction

-Theorem \ref{thm:main1} is possibly known to experts in the field, but we include it here as well as its proof since we have not seen a precise statement with a proof of it in an available source and we wish to discuss its consequence.
-We also use Lemma \ref{prop:genf} in the proof of Theorem \ref{thm:main1} again in subsection \ref{subs:reg} of our paper.
+Theorem \ref{thm:main1} is possibly known to experts in the field, but we include it here as well as its short proof since we have not seen a precise statement with a proof of it in an available source and we wish to discuss its consequence.
 We obtain immediately from the Ay-Jost-L\^e-Schwachh\"ofer theorem \cite[Remark 3.23]{AJLS2012} and Theorem \ref{thm:main1} the following

 \begin{corollary} Let $\{ \Om\} $ be the class of topological spaces provided with Borel $\sigma$-algebra.
-Any continuous local statistical non-negative definite quadratic form $F$ that satisfies the condition (2) for $F$ on statistical models associated with $\{ \Om\}$ also satisfies the condition (1).
-In other words, the condition (2) is stronger than the condition (1) for $F$ on statistical models associated with $\{ \Om \}$. \end{corollary}
+Any continuous local statistical non-negative definite quadratic form $F$ on statistical models associated with $\{ \Om\}$ that satisfies the condition (2) in Definition \ref{def:information} also satisfies the condition (1) in Definition \ref{def:information}.
+In other words, the condition (2) is stronger than the condition (1) for those $F$. \end{corollary}

-To prove the uniqueness result for an information metric that satisfies the weaker condition (1) we pose a topological condition on such an information metric.
+To prove the uniqueness result for an information metric that satisfies the weaker monotonicity condition (1) in Definition \ref{def:information} we pose a topological condition on such an information metric.
 This condition is formulated in terms of the strong continuity, the notion we introduce in Definition \ref{def:strong}.

 \